dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 .. include:: /getting-started/how-to-register-work.rst

-If you must use the traditional tool registration methods, then you may want to read :doc:`Dockstore Tools Overhaul </../advanced-topics/dockstore-tools-overhaul>` before continuing to the traditional methods described below.
+If you must use the legacy tool registration methods, then you may want to read :doc:`Dockstore Tools Overhaul </../advanced-topics/dockstore-tools-overhaul>` before continuing to the legacy methods described below.

 .. note:: To register content on Dockstore, you must have an account on Dockstore and